 Slicing garlic and cooking it gently produces a mellow garlic presence.
 Chopped garlic releases more sulfur from the cloves and gives off a more aggressive flavor, which is counterintuitive since the pieces are so small.
 Science...who can make this up?
 That said, follow the garlic method that works best for your tastes.
 If dicing or mincing, reduce garlic to 4-5 cloves.

-My preference is a loaf of crusty bread and maybe a stick of butter (for when the garlic sauce runs out), and of course, piri piri sauce (Portugal's version of Frank's hot sauce).
-I love roasting a tray of sweet colored peppers to eat with the shrimp and baguette.
+My preference is a loaf of crusty bread and of course, piri piri sauce (Portugal's version of Frank's hot sauce).
+I love roasting a tray of sweet, multi-colored peppers to eat with the shrimp and baguette.
 Grilled Asparagus would be an ideal side dish.
 In Iberia, it's common to see this shrimp dish served at family gatherings from a large skillet with plain white rice and French fries.

 It's only as spicy as the pepper you use!
 So if you want spicy Portuguese shrimp, add a whole chili, or two chilis, or a chili and some extra hot pepper sauce.
 But if you prefer a tasty-but-mild Portuguese recipe, skip the chili pepper and add a pinch of red pepper flakes, or nothing at all.